gcallah/BookReviews/goodspeed.md

 analogy is nonsense.
 (It may be more apt when used as an analogy for the forest fire theory.)

-In discussing the British economic crisis of 1772, G writes that "Henry Hamilton suggested in distinctly moral terms, 'there had been a great speculative activity in 1770-71 and this contained within itself the seeds of collapse'" (58).
+In discussing the British economic crisis of 1772, Goodspeed writes that "Henry Hamilton suggested in distinctly moral terms, 'there had been a great speculative activity in 1770-71 and this contained within itself the seeds of collapse'" (58).
 However, try as I might, I cannot detect any moral terms in Hamilton's statement at all: instead, it appears to me to be purely economic analysis.
 What's more, even if Hamilton had been using "distinctly moral terms," what of it?
-Does G deem it *a priori* impossible that any moral analysis of an economic event should have any relevance?
+Does Goodspeed deem it *a priori* impossible that any moral analysis of an economic event should have any relevance?

-G then describes how some of the speculative ventures that had been called into question with the 1771 downturn later proved to be profitable, as though that proved that there was no speculative bubble.
+Goodspeed then describes how some of the speculative ventures that had been called into question with the 1771 downturn later proved to be profitable, as though that proved that there was no speculative bubble.
 But again, that evidence simply does not demonstrate what he wishes it to demonstrate: a speculative bubble